dug22/JDataFrame/UserGuide.md

 ~~~

 ## Grouping Columns Within a DataFrame
-Grouping groups the dataframe by a specific column.
-Grouping aggregates rows by the unique values in the give column, and restructures the DataFrame accordingly
+Grouping organizes the DataFrame by a specified column or columns, enabling operations to be applied separately to each group

 Here is an example of grouping a dataframe based on a single column with an applied filter chained to it.
 ~~~java